Search

 “Oh yeah, well my dad is so strong he can move the piano!”

+This has been a tender topic in my home over the past two years as Steve has deteriorated from ALS.
 It’s hard to watch someone I love live without strength.
 That’s why this aspect of God’s character is so magnificent to me.
 He is strong.
-Our Dad is stronger than any human, power or principality.
+Our Dad is stronger than any human, power, or principality.
 But the really big deal here is this: Not only is He very powerful, but He’s also willing to share His strength with others.
 Most particularly, He shares His strength with the weak.
-Read this:

 He said to me, “My grace is sufficient for you, for power is perfected in weakness.”
-Therefore, I will most gladly boast all the more about my weaknesses, so that Christ’s power may reside in me (2 Corinthians 12:9, HCSB).
+Therefore, I will most gladly boast all the more about my weaknesses so that Christ’s power may reside in me (2 Corinthians 12:9, HCSB).

 In fact, this is true of our whole family.
 Had you asked me three years ago how we would handle a giant of this magnitude, I wouldn’t have known what to say.
-Now my answer is definite: God has made us mighty.
+Now, my answer is definite: God has made us mighty.
 He has given us strength not just to stand but to reach out to others who are suffering.
 He has filled us with purpose and blessed us with credibility inside a community we didn’t know about before our own battle with ALS.
 We now share His love for the many families dealing with this disease, and love never fails.
 It always makes us stronger than we were before.
 I hope it makes those who receive it stronger as well.

 When a really big battle lands on the doorstep, it’s tempting to flex our muscles and hope we can duke it out and win.
-But as I look more intently at the character of God, I see that He is waiting, willing and excited about showing himself strong for us and through us.
-I Peter 5:8 tells us that the Enemy is on the prowl, looking for ways to dismantle and destroy us.
+But as I look more intently at the character of God, I see that He is waiting, willing, and excited about showing himself strong for us and through us.
+1 Peter 5:8 tells us that the Enemy is on the prowl, looking for ways to dismantle and destroy us.
 He’s on a mission, and we are his target, and that sounds scary to a weak girl like me.
-But then I read 1 Peter 5:10: “After you have suffered for a little while, the God of all grace who called you to his eternal glory in Christ will himself restore, confirm, strengthen, and establish you.”

-Editor’s Note: Steve Stern went to be with the Lord in the summer of 2015.
+Steve Stern went to be with the Lord in the summer of 2015.
 Bo posted on her blog: In 2011, Steve was diagnosed with Amyotrophic Lateral Sclerosis.
 That’s when he became a hero.
-He battled the treacherous disease with bravery, humor and determination.
-He stayed fiercely in love with God and committed to being a faithful and loyal friend, dad and husband, even in the midst of his suffering.
+Steve battled the treacherous disease with bravery, humor, and determination.
+He stayed fiercely in love with God and committed to being a faithful and loyal friend, dad, and husband, even in the midst of his suffering.
 He used all his minutes and muscles on the people he loved most and continued to develop new, important relationships up until his last breath on July 18, 2015.
 The impact of Steve Stern’s life, faith and love cannot be contained by words on a page, but it is reflected in his family and the many who were blessed to call him friend.
 His 19,445 days on this earth were a gift that he opened and lived out with joy.

 Dynamic CTA Template Below